Build a Virtual Disk Image¶

 andstreamOptimized

-: The type of the disk as it is internally handled by the VM (ova
+: The type of the disk handled internally by the VM (ova

 format only).
 This attribute is currently unused.id